Know exactly how many kids are coming

 FAQ

-Can one parent RSVP for the whole family?
+Can one parent reply for the whole family?

 How do I handle allergies and dietary needs?

-Can I co-host the event with my partner or another parent?
+Can I co-host with my partner or another parent?

 Yes.
-Add co-hosts so both parents (or the other room parent) can manage the guest list, update details, and see RSVPs.
+Add a co-host so both parents, or you and the other room parent, can manage the guest list, update details, and see replies.
 Everyone stays on the same page.

 Skip the group chat.
 Send a real invite.

 One link per family.
-One tap to respond.
+One tap to reply.
 Free, private, and ready in two minutes.